 in your esophagus, stomach, or duodenum.
 These problems may include:

-- Ulcers.
-Ulcers may be in your stomach (gastric) or in your small intestine (enteric).
+Ulcers in your stomach (gastric) or small intestine (enteric)

-- Hiatal hernia.
-This is when the stomach moves up, either into or alongside the esophagus.
+Hiatal hernia (when the stomach moves up, either into or alongside the esophagus)

-- Food does not move as it should down your throat or esophagus
+Food doesn't move as it should down your throat or esophagus

-Your healthcare provider may have other reasons to recommend an upper GI series.
+Your healthcare provider may have other reasons to advise an upper GI series.